BA University of Toronto, 2001

-Michael Cotey Morgan specializes in modern international history, especially the Cold War.
-He is currently writing a book on the origins of the 1975 Helsinki Final Act, a 35-country agreement that was a watershed in East-West relations and the development of human rights.
+Michael Cotey Morgan specializes in modern international and global history.
+His first book, The Final Act: The Helsinki Accords and the Transformation of the Cold War (Princeton University Press, 2018), examines the origins and consequences of the 1975 Helsinki Final Act, the most ambitious diplomatic undertaking of the Cold War and a watershed in the development of human rights.
+At UNC, he teaches courses on the history of diplomacy and international politics, the Cold War, and the history of human rights.
 Before coming to UNC, he taught at the US Naval War College and the University of Toronto, where he was the inaugural holder of the Raymond Pryke Chair.

 Some Notable Publications

-- The Final Act: The Helsinki Accords and the Transformation of the Cold War (Princeton University Press, forthcoming).
+- The Final Act: The Helsinki Accords and the Transformation of the Cold War (Princeton University Press, 2018).

 - “Helsinki 1975: Borders and People,” co-authored with Daniel Sargent (UC-Berkeley), Transcending the Cold War: Summits, Statecraft, and the Dissolution of Bipolarity in Europe, 1970-1990, ed.
 David Reynolds and Kristina Spohr (Oxford University Press, 2016).

 - “Confidence and Distrust at the Conference on Security and Cooperation in Europe (CSCE),” Trust but Verify: The Politics of Uncertainty and the Transformation of the Cold War Order, 1969-1991, ed.
 Martin Klimke, Reinhild Kreis, and Christian Ostermann (Stanford University Press, 2016).

 - “The Ambiguities of Humanitarian Intervention,” The Power of the Past: History and Statecraft, ed.
 Hal Brands and Jeremi Suri (Brookings Institution Press, 2015).